earth-mover/icechunk/docs/docs/index.md

 ### Chunk References

 Chunk references are "pointers" to chunks that exist in other files--HDF5, NetCDF, GRIB, etc.
-Icechunk can store these references alongside native Zarr chunks.
+Icechunk can store these references alongside native Zarr chunks as "virtual datasets".
+You can then can update these virtual datasets incrementally (overwrite chunks, change metadata, etc.) without touching the underling files.

 ## How Does It Work?